 Just across the river from Charles Bridge lies Malá Strana (Lesser Quarter), which is a beautiful Baroque quarter which clusters around the foot of Prague Castle.
 Architecturally the most important street is Nerudova which leads to Prague Castle.
 It is famous for its buildings bearing house signs.
 Kampa is an “island” bounded by the Vltava river and is a very peaceful place.
 John Lennon Wall became a political focus for Prague youth after death of John Lennon.
 An image of Lennon is painted there along with political graffiti, Beatles lyrics and peace messages.

-Wenceslas Square is a popular square for shopping.
+A popular square for shopping.
 Many historical events occurred there, and it is a traditional setting for demonstrations, celebrations, and other public gatherings.

 National Theatre provides a stage for traditional opera, drama and ballet by the likes of Smetana, Shakespeare and Tchaikovsky, sharing the program alongside modern works by composers and playwrights such as Philip Glass and John Osborne.